FOREX-Australian dollar tumbles after China weakens yuan guidance

 Chinese policymakers “didn’t do such a devaluation even during the Lehman Crisis [in 2008], but they’re doing it now, which means they may have strong concerns about their growth and economy,” he said.

-Chinese economic data released late in the Asian session underscored Beijing’s need to prop up its economy.
-China’s factory output rose 6.0 percent in July from a year earlier, falling short of forecasts.
-Fixed-asset investment and retail sales figures also missed expectations.

-China’s devaluation of the yuan should not be seen as it embarking on a devaluation trend, the central bank’s chief economist, Ma Jun, wrote in the official People’s Daily on Wednesday.
+China’s devaluation of the yuan, which began on Tuesday, should not be seen as it embarking on a devaluation trend, the central bank’s chief economist, Ma Jun, wrote in the official People’s Daily on Wednesday.

 The International Monetary Fund said on Wednesday that China’s move to change the mechanism for setting its daily yuan guidance “appears a welcome step” as it should allow market forces to have a greater role in determining the exchange rate.